RominM/RominM/README.md

 <p><strong>Hi there & welcome to my GitHub</strong>, I’m <strong>Romin Manogil</strong></p>
 <a href="#websites"><em>View all projects</em></a>

+  * Autonomous in information monitoring and in the development of React front-end projects.

-  * Currently in collaboration with [OpenClassrooms running on Front-End application development](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react) course, I am perfecting my capacities in Front-End development thanks to the 14 projects implemented throughout this year of training.
+  * Graduate as a "Font-end Developer JavaScript React" following the course with [OpenClassrooms](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react), I am perfecting my capacities in Front-End development thanks to the 14 projects implemented throughout this year of training.

-  * The projects offered by OpenClassrooms allowed me to confirm my skills in **HTML5** and **CSS3** and to learn how to create dynamic pages with the **JavaScript** programming language and the **React** framework.
+  * The projects carried out have allowed me to confirm my skills in **HTML5** and **CSS3** and to learn how to create dynamic pages with the **JavaScript** programming language and the **React** framework.

- *Do not hesitate to visit the various repositories offered on this GitHub, to read the different readMe and to browse the files if you feel like it.*
+ *Do not hesitate to visit the different achievements ans their repos offered on this GitHub, to read the different readMe and to browse the files if you feel like it.*

  See you soon